bartificer/programming-by-stealth/docs/pbs67.md

 ![](../assets/pbs67/Screenshot-2018-11-28-at-15.27.26.png)

 At first glance this looks OK, but there actually is a problem.
-Bootstrap validation tooltips appear directly below form inputs, and since this form is at the very bottom of the page within the footer, it’s adding extra scrolling and a white bar below the subtle grey footer.
+Bootstrap validation tooltips appear directly below form inputs.
+Since this form is at the very bottom of the page within the footer, it’s adding extra scrolling and a white bar below the subtle grey footer.
 We really want the tooltip above the inputs.
 Unfortunately, while control of the positioning has been requested as an open issue on Bootstrap’s GitHub page, it hasn’t been implemented yet.
 We can fix it ourselves though with a little CSS.

 Using the developer tools I was able to determine that the tooltip is positioned `absolute` with `top` set to `31px`.
 This means we can alter the position of the tooltip by setting a different value for the tooltip’s `top` CSS property.
-With a little experimentation I found that `-2.5em` worked well, so I added the following inline CSS attribute to the tooltip’s `<div>` tag: `style="top: -2.5em"`.
-With that subtle change made things look much better!
+With a little experimentation I found that `-2.5em` worked well.
+So I added the following inline CSS attribute to the tooltip’s `<div>` tag: `style="top: -2.5em"`.
+With that subtle change made, things look much better!

 ![](../assets/pbs67/Screenshot-2018-11-28-at-15.37.45.png)

-## Introducing Bootstrap Dropdowns
+## Introducing Bootstrap Drop-downs

-Let’s nip something in the bud straight away — a Bootstrap Dropdown is not an HTML `<select>` tag.
+Let’s nip something in the bud straight away — a Bootstrap Drop-down is not an HTML `<select>` tag.
 It’s not trying to replace the `<select>` tag, and without some serious bodging, you can’t use it as one.
-The reason this is confusing is that we often refer to `<select>`s as _dropdowns_.
+The reason this is confusing is that we often refer to `<select>`s as _drop-downs_.

-So if a Bootstrap Dropdown is not a form dropdown, what it is?
-It’s a dropdown menu.
-I’ve taught myself to imagine a silent _Menu_ after _Bootstrap Dropdown_.
+So if a Bootstrap Drop-down is not a form drop-down, what is it?
+It’s a drop-down menu.
+I’ve taught myself to imagine a silent _Menu_ after _Bootstrap Drop-down_.

-Bootstrap dropdowns are useful in two distinct contexts, and they come in two distinct variants — one based around `<a>` tags, and one based around `<button>` tags.
+Bootstrap drop-downs are useful in two distinct contexts, and they come in two distinct variants — one based around `<a>` tags, and one based around `<button>` tags.
 The first variant is intended to be used in navigation menus, and the second in web app UIs.

-In this instalment we’ll focus on the web app UI variant, i.e. Bootstrap Dropdowns built with `<button>` tags.
-We’ll look at Bootstrap Navigation bars in general and navigation bars with Dropdowns in the next instalment.
+In this instalment we’ll focus on the web app UI variant, i.e. Bootstrap Drop-downs built with `<button>` tags.
+We’ll look at Bootstrap Navigation bars in general and navigation bars with Drop-downs in the next instalment.

-## The Anatomy of a Bootstrap Dropdown
+## The Anatomy of a Bootstrap Drop-down

-Before we narrow our focus to button-based Bootstrap Dropdowns, let’s look at the big-picture design, because that remains consistent between variants.
+Before we narrow our focus to button-based Bootstrap Drop-downs, let’s look at the big-picture design, because that remains consistent between variants.

-Firstly, Bootstrap Dropdown components require the Bootstrap JavaScript libraries be loaded.
+Firstly, Bootstrap Drop-down components require the Bootstrap JavaScript libraries be loaded.

-Dropdowns consist of two related parts; a _toggle_, and a _menu_ containing _menu items_.
-The entire dropdown (toggle and menu) must be contained within another Bootstrap component that supports dropdowns, and as we’ll see, quite a few of them do!
+Drop-downs consist of two related parts; a _toggle_, and a _menu_ containing _menu items_.
+The entire drop-down (toggle and menu) must be contained within another Bootstrap component that supports drop-downs, and as we’ll see, quite a few of them do!

 For accessibility reasons, the element being used as the toggle should define the ARIA attributes `aria-haspopup="true"` and `aria-expanded="false"`.

-The simplest form of a dropdown is the stand-alone form.
+The simplest form of a drop-down is the stand-alone form.
 In this case, the container is simply a tag (usually a `<div>`) with the class `.dropdown`.

-## Bootstrap Dropdown Menus as Web App UI
+## Bootstrap Drop-down Menus as Web App UI

 Note that all the examples below can be found in the file `pbs67a.html` in [this instalment’s ZIP file](https://www.bartbusschots.ie/s/wp-content/uploads/2018/12/pbs67.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs67.zip).

-### A Basic Dropdown Menu
+### A Basic Drop-down Menu

-To create a basic button-based Bootstrap Dropdown start with a container tag of your choosing, usually a `<div>`, and give it the class `.dropdown`.
+To create a basic button-based Bootstrap Drop-down, start with a container tag of your choosing, usually a `<div>`, and give it the class `.dropdown`.

-Within the container add the button that will act as the trigger for the menu.
+Within the container, add the button that will act as the trigger for the menu.
 This button will be the only visible part of the menu when it is not expanded.
-Bootstrap will automatically add a triangular icon to this button to indicate that it’s a dropdown.
-To make the button act as the trigger for the dropdown we need to do a number of things:
+Bootstrap will automatically add a triangular icon to this button to indicate that it’s a drop-down.
+To make the button act as the trigger for the drop-down, we need to do a number of things:

 1. Opt the `<button>` into the opinionated Bootstrap types for buttons in the usual way, i.e. give it the class `.btn` and one of the standard Bootstrap styles like `.btn-secondary`.
 2. Give the `<button>` the class `.dropdown-toggle`.